-Kyoto Sangyo University (KSU) was founded in 1965 by Dr. Toschima Araki out of his concerns over the devastation of moral culture in postwar Japan.
-Dr. Araki’s founding principles provided a fundamental philosophy dedicated to fostering graduates who can play an active role in global society.
-Successive KSU Presidents until this day have worked hard to maintain the founding principles, and KSU has continued to develop steadily and successfully.
+Kyoto Sangyo University (KSU) was founded in 1965 by Dr. Toschima Araki.
+Seriously worried about the devastated moral culture in postwar Japan, Dr. Araki devoted his efforts to foster graduates who could play active roles in the increasingly global society.
+Following the founder’s lead, continued and unstinting efforts have been made by successive Presidents to maintain the “Founding Principles” of KSU, and as a result, the university has continued to develop steadily and successfully.

 KSU puts special emphasis on broad liberal arts education and specialized education fostering graduates who can contribute to the international community.
-Furthermore, in accordance with the founding principles, we continue to encourage the formation in our graduates of a rich human nature and high ethical values.
+Furthermore, in accordance with the Founding Principles, we continue to foster graduates with a rich human nature and high ethical values.